DigitalSilo/digitalsilodocs/README.md

 The following services are the ones that we will need for integration:

 * **dsdemowatchdog** Function App, which is an HTTP-triggered Azure Function App designated for signalR negotiation.
-Its URL is one of the integration parameters.
+Its URL and the function key are the integration parameters.
 * **dsdemouserapp** is the storage account to upload developed grains's DLLs whose connection string with write access is another integration parameter.
 * **dsdemogatewayapp** is the Gateway Web API that collects grains' JSON payloads as described earlier.
 Its URL is the last integration parameter that we need.

+### Integration examples

+[Digital Silo .NET SDK's](https://github.com/DigitalSilo/digitalsilosdk) integration test project and the [UI app that shows the progress of grains](https://github.com/DigitalSilo/digitalsiloui) are the perfect integration examples that clarify the integration.
+These repositories are available to Digital Silo clients.